model-checking/verify-rust-std/doc/src/challenges/0014-intrinsics-simd.md

-When using the contracts within a formal verification project, the user will, as usual, have to trust that the verification tool correctly encodes the semantics of Rust and performs a sound analysis.
-For example, when using hax with F* or Coq as a proof backend, the user must trust that the compilation of Rust to the input languages for these provers correctly reflects the Rust semantics.
+When using the contracts within a formal verification project, the user will, as usual, have to trust that the verification tool correctly encodes the semantics of Rust and performs a sound analysis within a clearly documented model.

 ### Success Criteria

 The goal is to annotate >= 100 intrinsics in `core::arch::x86_64` and `core::arch::aarch64` with contracts, and all these contracts will be tested comprehensively in Rust.
-These functions will include all the intrinsics currently used in libcrux and in standard libraries like [hashbrown](https://github.com/rust-lang/hashbrown) (the basis of the Rust [HashMap](https://doc.rust-lang.org/std/collections/struct.HashMap.html) implementation.)
+These functions should include all the intrinsics currently used in standard libraries like [hashbrown](https://github.com/rust-lang/hashbrown) (the basis of the Rust [HashMap](https://doc.rust-lang.org/std/collections/struct.HashMap.html) implementation).

-We will also show how these contracts can be compiled to F* and to Coq using the hax toolchain.
-For a subset of these intrinsics, we will also provide F* models and prove that the contracts hold for the models.
-Finally, we will show how these contracts are used in libcrux, a verified crypto library.
+An additional success criterion is to show that these contracts can be used by verification tools to prove properties about example code that uses them.
+Of particular interest is code used in cryptographic libraries, but even other standalone examples using simd intrinsics would be considered valuable.